 9. Are you using the right framework?

 Agile methods work, but only if you adopt the right processes when implementing them.
 Scrum is that framework.
 Scrum provides the daily structure and processes that, quite simply, makes Agile development shine.
-For more in-depth detail, watch our free webinar on how Scrum drives business results.
+For more in-depth detail, read my blog about Driving Business Results with Scrum.

 10. Are you developing cross-platform?